DerFuchs/DeFiChain-for-Google-Sheets/README.md

   <h3 align="center">DeFiChain for Google Sheets</h3>

   <p align="center">
-    A Google Apps Script for accessing DeFiChain's official APIs
+    A Google Apps Script for accessing balances and prices from the DeFiChain (DFI) using it's official APIs
     <br />
     <a href="https://github.com/DerFuchs/DeFiChain-for-Google-Sheets"><strong>Explore the docs »</strong></a>
     <br />